 Other blood tests: If you have leukemia, other blood tests will be done to see how well your liver, kidneys, and other organs are working.

 Imaging tests: These tests take pictures of the inside of your body.
 There are many kinds of imaging tests, like x-rays, and CT and MRI scans.
 They are sometimes done to look for infections or other problems rather than to look for the leukemia.
 Ask your doctor what imaging tests you many need.

 Questions to ask the doctor

 AML is not just one disease.
-It really is a set of diseases that is grouped into different kinds, based mainly on:
+It is grouped into different types, based mainly on:

 Ask your doctor about the type of AML you have.
 This can affect your chances of getting better and which type of treatment might be best for you.

 AML often grows quickly, so it’s important to start treatment as soon as possible after it is found.

 The most common treatment for AML is chemotherapy (chemo).
 Other treatments are used less often.